CJC-ds/useful-envs/README.md

 # Useful environments

-This project aims to document a reliable repeatable process in generating a containerized  environments and how to run them.
+This project aims to document a reliable repeatable process in generating containerized environments and how to run them.